moshe002/symptom-checker/README.md

 # symptom-checker
-enter your symptom and will display the causes and treatment for it.
+enter your symptom and will display the causes and treatments for it.

 made with jQuery, only limited to 3 symptoms.